 Woopra’s Analytics Reports offer a vast array of visitor data that can be segmented and broken down to provide incredibly detailed information about your visitors and their behavior.
-The virtually limitless reports that Woopra can generate from your data tell you where specific customer segments are coming from, how they’re finding your site or application and what they’re doing once they get there.
+The virtually limitless reports that Woopra creates from your installed AppConnect apps and can generate from your custom data tell you where specific customer segments are coming from, how they’re finding your site or application, precisely what they’re doing once they get there and how they’re engaging with you in your other channels.

 There are two types of Analytics reports: